Ezekiel 46 – Worship at Ezekiel’s Future Temple

 i.
 “Notice here that legalizers and seventh-day observance advocates always fail to realize that the Sabbath consisted in more than just abstinence from labor on the seventh day of the week, important as that was for the commandment, but included also specific sacrifices to be offered by an authorized priest in a designated place of God’s choosing.
 It is folly and worse to take one part of the observance and wholly discard or disregard another.”
 (Feinberg)

 c.
-Likewise the people of the land shall worship at the entrance this gateway: Just as in previous expressions of the temple in Jerusalem, Ezekiel’s temple would be a place of worship for all the people of the land, not only the priests.
+Likewise the people of the land shall worship at the entrance to this gateway: Just as in previous expressions of the temple in Jerusalem, Ezekiel’s temple will be a place of worship for all the people of the land, not only the priests.

 i.
-“It remains only to state that the burnt offering for the Sabbath will be enlarged considerably over that of the Mosaic law (cf. v.
-4 with Numbers 28:9).”
+“It remains only to state that the burnt offering for the Sabbath will be enlarged considerably over that of the Mosaic law (cf. Ezekiel 46:4 with Numbers 28:9).”
 (Feinberg)

 2. (9-11) Feast days and festivals.